 What to pay attention to in a pool entry

 An experienced pool contractor can give you a good recommendation about pool entries.
-Keep in mind that if you’re planning a fiberglass pool, the entrance may come in set with the pool shell itself.
-Anyway, in case you still have some doubts concerning the type of pool entry, below you can find a few simple advices:
+Keep in mind that if you’re planning a fiberglass pool, the entrance may come in a set with the pool shell itself.
+Anyway, in case you still have some doubts concerning the type of pool entry, below you can find a few simple pieces of advice:

 - Keep in mind the handrails.
-The latter usually come as kit with the pool ladders; however, they can also be attached to steps and other varieties of pool entrance.
-No matter how they’re used, they make the pool entry simpler and more secure to use.
+The latter usually come as a kit with the pool ladders; however, they can also be attached to steps and other varieties of the pool entrance.
+No matter how they’re used, they make pool entry simpler and more secure to use.

 - Opt for the anti-slip surface.
 As regards security, you should also take into account what kind of surface the pool entry has and whether there are anti-slip options.

-- Think of the persons who will use the pool.
-Don’t forget to care for the people who may have problems getting into and out of the pool, and select an entry, which will allow them to get free access to the pool.
+- Think of the people who will use the pool.
+Don’t forget to care for the people who may have problems getting into and out of the pool, and select an entry that will allow them to get free access to the pool.